John Compton (organ builder): Life

 John Compton was born in Newton Burgoland, Leicestershire, England on 20 June 1876.
-He was educated at King Edward's School, Birmingham, and then studied as an apprentice with Halmshaw & Sons in Birmingham.
+He was an apprentice with Halmshaw & Sons in Birmingham.
 In 1898, he joined Brindley and Foster in Sheffield.
 Then he joined Charles Lloyd in Nottingham.

 He set up the business of Musson & Compton in 1902 in Nottingham with James Frederick Musson.
 The partnership was dissolved in 1904.
 In 1919, the business moved to workshops at Turnham Green Terrace in Chiswick, London, which had been vacated by August Gern.
 He occupied a new factory at Chase Road in Park Royal, North Acton, London in 1930.

 Compton worked primarily on electric-action pipe organs and electronic organs.
 His first electronic instrument was the Melotone, a solo voice added to theatre organs, followed by the Theatrone.
 The Electrone, an electrostatic tonewheel instrument introduced in 1938, evolved out of research by Leslie Bourn, an association begun in the 1920s.
 Throughout his organ-building career, Compton was assisted by the very capable and inventive James Isaac Taylor, who spent his entire working life with the Compton firm before his death in 1958.
 Compton also befriended a wealthy industrialist by the name of Albert Henry Midgley, one of the founders of C A Vandervell which later became CAV-Lucas Ltd; a major supplier of electrical equipment to the motor industry.
 Midgley was one of the most prolific inventors of his age, with over 900 inventions to his name.
 Following a rift with C A V-Lucas, he was appointed technical director of the Compton firm in 1925.
 Midgley's genius in electrical engineering and mass-production techniques helped the Compton firm to achieve an extraordinary level of productivity.
 The company was awarded many original patents in things ranging from simple organ mechanisms to the most complex, state-of-the-art electronic and electrical inventions.
 Many of those patents show that Midgley was cited as the inventor.

 On 13 June 1940, during the Second World War, Compton was arrested in Italy while holidaying on the island of Capri.
 He was interned as an enemy alien but spent much of his time restoring pipe organs before being permitted to return to England.

 Compton died at King Edward's Hospital in Ealing on 6 April 1957, and was cremated at Mortlake Crematorium.
 The business continued under the direction of Taylor, who died the next year.
 The business was wound up around 1965.
 The pipe organ department was sold to Rushworth and Dreaper and the electronic department became Makin Organs.